-Remember sensory processing is complex.
-It's different for every child, young person and adult because everyone is unique!
+Remember sensory processing is

+complex.
+Its different for every child (& adult)

+because everyone is unique!

+And more importantly there is

 And more importantly there is never a 'wrong' way to be!!

 Specific Advice:

 Name:

 If you have any queries please contact your therapist.